drrwin-codes/drrwin-codes/README.md

 * hey, i'm darren!

-* interests lie at the intersection of biomhemistry research and AI/ML implementation.
+* interests lie at the intersection of biochemistry research and AI/ML implementation.
 * a triathlete and gym enthusiast :)
 * In my free time, I enjoy talking with friends, playing video games, and going outside.